 These can be large appliances like inverters and microwaves where you have a separate power and control board or a product like a game console with daughter boards.

-In these cases, it's common to consolidate all the different boards onto a single panel before you send out for manufacturing.
+It's common to consolidate all the different boards onto a single panel before you send out for manufacturing in these cases.

 This method helps keep things organized and numbers easy to track

 Many products have very small PCBs.
 These can be devices like cell phones or adapter boards for microcontrollers and so on.